mattph/submit-users-guide/source/tutorials/tutorial_software.rst

 .. warning::

     Where does `/cvmfs` fit into this?
-Is that accessible on HTCondor managed resources?
-If so, is it easy to change software on it, or should everyon test on on slurm before testing on HTCondor?
+Is it easy to change software on it, or should everyone test on on slurm before using HTCondor?

 If in doubt, start on the internal submit SLURM cluster, then re-evaluate after you have scaled up on that resource.